VDA5050/VDA5050/VDA5050_EN.md

 2. The mobile robot shall report an error of type 'VALIDATION_FAILURE' and level 'WARNING‘
 3. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.1.4.2 Mobile robot receives an order with actions it cannot perform or with fields that it cannot use
+#### 6.1.4.2 Mobile robot receives an order with optional fields it cannot use

-Examples:

-- Non-executable actions: lifting height higher than maximum lifting height, lifting actions although no stroke is installed, etc.
-- Non-useable fields: trajectory, etc.

 Resolution:

 1. The mobile robot shall not take over the new order in its internal buffer
+2. The mobile robot shall report an error of type 'UNSUPPORTED_PARAMETER' with level 'CRITICAL' and the erroneous fields as errorReferences
+3. The error shall be reported until the mobile robot has accepted a new order.

+#### 6.1.4.3 Mobile robot receives an order with actions it cannot perform

+Example:
+- lifting height higher than maximum lifting height
+- lifting actions although no stroke is installed, etc.

+Resolution:

+1. The mobile robot shall not take over the new order in its internal buffer
-2. The mobile robot shall report an error of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
+2. The mobile robot shall report an error of type 'INVALID_ORDER_ACTION' with level 'WARNING' and the erroneous fields as errorReferences
 3. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.1.4.3 Mobile robot receives an order with the same orderId, but a lower orderUpdateId than the current orderUpdateId
+#### 6.1.4.4 Mobile robot receives an order with the same orderId, but a lower orderUpdateId than the current orderUpdateId

 Resolution: